juliansoh/PDFDownloader/README.md

 ## Instructions
 1. (Line 24) Replace url with the actual website url
-2. (Line 32) Replace "Downloads" with the folder to whch the files will be downloaded to (optional)
+2. (Line 32) Replace "Downloads" with the folder name to which the files will be downloaded to (optional)

 ## Credits
 Michael Cruz